Use of images from the Australian Plant Image Index

 Payment in advance is required before high-resolution images can be supplied.

-For Australian orders credit card payments (Visa, Mastercard or American Express) are preferred, using the payment form supplied.
+For Australian orders credit card payments (Visa or Mastercard) are preferred, using the payment form supplied.
 This can be returned via fax or email.
 Please note that tax invoices are not routinely issued for licence payments.
 If a tax invoice is required there will be a delay before this can be issued and the images supplied.

 For overseas orders payments can only be made via credit card, using the payment form supplied, and images will only be issued once the payment is fully acquitted.